What Is a Dual Agent in Real Estate?

 How Dual Agency Happens

 Dual agency happens when the listing agent and the buyer's agent are the same; it can also happen when they both work for the same brokerage firm.
-A broker and her agents are the same legal entity for business purposes.
-The broker's relationship with the buyer and the seller is what determines dual agency, not necessarily the relationship with the agent.
+Since the brokerage benefits from both sides of the transaction, the broker's relationship with the buyer and the seller is what determines dual agency.

-More complicated forms of dual agency can occur, such as when a real estate agent represents one client as the listing agent, finds a buyer for the home, and then signs a listing agreement with the buyer to help her sell the home so she can buy the agent's listing.
+More complicated forms of dual agency can occur, too.
+For example, if Betty Smith represents one client as the listing agent and finds him a buyer for his home—and then signs a listing agreement with the buyer to help her sell her home so she can buy the listing.

 Dual agency can cause legal issues because real estate agents are bound by fiduciary duties.
 These duties require undivided loyalty to their clients.
 A buyer's agent must act in the best interests of the buyer, and a seller's agent must act in the best interest of the seller.
 A dual agent would require loyalty to both sides of the negotiating table—a tricky, if not impossible, task.

 The fiduciary duties of real estate professionals are written into state, contract, tort, and licensing laws.
-Real estate agents must fully disclose dual agency relationships to ensure that all parties understand dual agency and consent to it and to remain compliant with the law.
+Therefore, real estate agents must fully disclose dual agency relationships, and all parties must understand the terms and give full and express consent to it to remain compliant with the law.